-Cats are renowned for their balance and agility, and they owe much of this talent to their tails.
+Cats are renowned for their balance and agility and owe much of this talent to their tails.
 Tails are often similar in length to the rest of the cat, so they make ideal counterbalances.
 As the cat moves, the tail twitches to detect and correct weight imbalances, helping the cat keep level and steady when traversing narrow ledges or exploring high off the ground.

 A cat’s tail is so expressive it might as well be another face; it’s responsible for communicating a litany of moods and thoughts.
-The position and motion of the tail indicates everything from whether the cat likes you to its desire to play to how annoyed it’s feeling.
+The position and motion of the tail indicate everything from whether the cat likes you to its desire to play to how annoyed it’s feeling.
 Reading your cat’s tail is vital to coexisting happily together.

 Happy cats hold their tails straight up, keeping the fur smooth and the motion to a minimum.
 Curiosity is expressed in a similar way, but the tip of the tail may be bent or curled slightly, swiveling around in different directions.
-Your cat may also walk up to you and wrap its tail around your leg; this is actually a marking behavior as well as a friendly hug as if to say, “I like you so much that I want you to smell like me from now on!”
+Your cat may also walk up to you and wrap its tail around your leg; this is a marking behavior and a friendly hug as if to say, “I like you so much that I want you to smell like me from now on!”

-Angry or threatened cats will fluff up their tails, holding them straight up in the air or extended out behind them.
+Angry or threatened cats will fluff up their tails, holding them straight up in the air or extending out behind them.
 If sitting or lying down, they may beat their tails on the ground – a good sign that you shouldn’t come any closer or you’ll be met with claws and teeth.
 A frightened or anxious cat will hold its tail between its legs or keep it pressed against its side; this is both a sign of submission and a protective measure intended to minimize the risk of damage to this important but fragile body part.

 How and Why Do Cats Purr?